-- Obtained dismissals of penalty claims brought by Missouri, Tennessee, as well as counties in Florida and Utah, under state and local laws.
+- Obtained dismissals of penalty claims brought by Missouri and Tennessee under state and local laws.

 - Separately, negotiated resolutions of consumer and environmental claims with states nationwide, which, together with related settlements, were described by AmLaw Litigation Daily as “without parallel in speed and scope.”

 - Representing Fiat Chrysler Automobiles in obtaining settlements with all 50 states for claims stemming from allegedly excess emissions from approximately 100,000 diesel vehicles.

 - Representing Citigroup in securities litigation related to internal controls and risk management.